bidstack-group/BidstackCustomAdapterIronSource/README.md

 <img src="images/bcad-7.png" width="400">

-Find the  BidstackIronSourceAdapter.xcframework and BidstackMobileAdsSDK.xcframework in the file navigator, select it, make sure “Copy items if needed” and “Create groups” are selected and click `Add`:
+Find the  BidstackIronSourceAdapter.xcframework, BidstackMobileAdsSDK.xcframework and OMSDK_Bidstack.xcframework in the file navigator, select it, make sure “Copy items if needed” and “Create groups” are selected and click `Add`:

 <img src="images/bcad-8.png" width="700">